-Now, to truly estimate How much RAM you will need for Photo Editing all you have to think about is:
+Now, to truly estimate How much RAM you will need for Photo Editing, all you’ll have to consider is:

-- What Bit Depth do I edit Photos in (usually 8Bpc for JPGs, 16bpc for RAW Files)
+- What Bit Depth do you edit Images in (usually 8Bpc for JPGs, 16bpc for RAW Files)?

-- How many Photos do I have open at the same time
+- How many Images do you have open at the same time?

-- How many Layers do my Photos usually have on average
+- How many Layers do your Images usually have on average?

-- How much RAM does my System need in addition
+- How much RAM does my System need additionally?

-That said, if you dont want to calculate it yourself but just want some quick recommendation here it is:
+That said, if you don’t want to calculate it yourself but just want a quick recommendation here it is:

-If you are a power user, that edits mainly in high Bit depths and Resolutions, and might have lots of other RAM intensive Software running in the background, consider 32 GByte.
+If you are a power user, who edits mainly in higher Bit depths and Resolutions and might have lots of other RAM-intensive Software running in the background, consider 16 – 32 GByte of RAM.

 Looking for some quick RAM recommendations?
 This is one of the most popular Memory Kit there is: 16GB Corsair Vengeance LPX DDR4 3200MHz RAM